BIAPT/Consciousness-Graph/extras/2_python_code/README.md

 sys.path.append(os.path.abspath("path/to/wpli.py"))
 import wpli
 ```
 This will import the code contained in wpli.py for further usage
+One also needs to have the mne python library installed.
+Instructions to install mne can be found at the mne [github](https://github.com/mne-tools/mne-python)
 ### Available functions and class